14 Linking

 Minimal exe

-Elf header, program header, .txt, section header, but no strings Assemble hello.s
+Elf header, program header, .txt, section header, but no strings Assemble hello.s into object

 cpp hello.c hello.i